HelloWorldLTY/TeamPath/readme.md

-# CoPath 🤝
+# TeamPath 🤝
-This is the official code repo for the paper: CoPath: Building MultiModal Pathology Experts with Reasoning AI Copilots.
+This is the official code repo for the paper: Building MultiModal Pathology Experts with Reasoning AI Copilots.

 ## Installation